 Our compact is the most widely employed Title I compact in the nation.
 Compacts recruit volunteers, improves homework completion, boosts school climate, discipline, reading at home and more.

-United States Department of Education research finds that learning compacts like the Parental Involvement Pledge have the greatest impact on homework completion, school climate, student discipline, and reading at home.
+United States Department of Education research finds that learning compacts like the Parent Engagement Pledge have the greatest impact on homework completion, school climate, student discipline, and reading at home.
 Project Appleseed played a leading role in proposing the Title I legislation that increased parents’ roles as partners with schools to support children’s learning.
 This approach, centering on school-parent compacts promises to help parents understand how schools and families can work together to enable their children to be successful.

 In the Prospects Study, Title I principals were asked to rate the helpfulness of compacts in achieving different types of school and family outcomes.
 Responses tended to differ by school poverty, with the highest-poverty schools finding compacts most helpful (See chart below).